av1-community-contributors/codec-wiki/blog/2023-09-03-av1-for-dummies.md

 If you use any of the VMAF tunes, **you need to specify ``--vmaf-model-path=`` to where you put it**.
 :::

-- **BONUS:** Use ``--butteraugli-resize-factor=2`` if you use any of the butteraugli-based tunes to speed it up without much losses (lavish, butteraugli) and ``--butteraugli-intensity-target=250`` to match the content light level.

 - ``--enable-keyframe-filtering=1`` We're setting it to 1 because of compatibility reasons, 2 is more efficient but there are seeking issues and FFmpeg for some reason can't input it.

 - ``--sb-size=dynamic`` Allows the encoder to use 128x128 block partitioning besides 64x64 which gives an efficiency boost, ignore it.

-- ``--deltaq-mode`` set to 0 bc its better
+- ``--deltaq-mode`` set to 0 because its just better.

-- **BONUS:** Use ``--arnr-maxframes`` to set max reference frames that will be used to filter the encode, higher values would make the video blurrier at high fidelity but look better at lower bitrates.

-- ``--arnr-strength=1`` Controls how strong the filtering will be, 1 is good for 3D Pixar CGI-like and 2D anjmation, use 4 if you're doing live action content.
+- ``--arnr-strength=1`` Controls how strong the filtering will be, 1 is good for 3D Pixar CGI-like and 2D animation, use 4 if you're doing live action content.
 Using maximum at higher bitrates would just result in a blurry mess.

 - ``--disable-kf --enable-fwd-kf=0`` We're disabling keyframes cause **Av1an already did scene detection, so we wont have to.**.
 And it speeds things up.

 - ``--kf-max-dist=9999`` Maximum keyframe interval, we're setting it at the highest possible value since av1an's scene detection keyframe interval is already 240 by default

-- ``--enable-chroma-deltaq=1 --enable-qm=1 --quant-b-adapt=1`` Parameters that give you free efficiency boost, ignore it.
+- ``--enable-chroma-deltaq=1 --enable-qm=1 --quant-b-adapt=1`` Parameters that give you free efficiency boost.

-- ``--enable-dnl-denoising=0`` Disables the encoder's built-in denoising technique when grain synthesis is enabled, you can optionally set it to 1 when you have a pretty noisy video since it works quite well
+- ``--enable-dnl-denoising=0`` Disables the encoder's built-in denoising technique when grain synthesis is enabled, you can optionally set it to 1 when you have a pretty noisy video since it works quite well.

-- **OPTIONAL:** ``--denoise-noise-level=10`` Alternative to ``photon-noise``, slower than photon-noise and is the OG grain synthesis method, performs okay and just serves as an alternative.
-Don't attempt to use it at high values (>12) since it creates noticeable grain patterns.

 :::info Concatenation Error on Linux